GIRAFFE MANOR

 Making a Contribution

-As we mentioned in our conscious travel blog, an increasing number of travelers are seeking experiences that aren’t just fun or exciting but also worthwhile and meaningful to a greater cause.
+As we mentioned in our conscious travel blog, an increasing number of travelers are seeking experiences that aren’t just fun or exciting but also worthwhile and meaningful for a greater cause.
 Giraffe Manor ticks this box too.

 The Giraffe Manor Sponsorship Programme works in collaboration with The Giraffe Conservation Foundation to ensure the protection and conservation of all giraffe species throughout Kenya.
 You can sponsor a giraffe for US$60, these funds go towards the conservation projects.